Juana Capdevielle

 Juana Capdevielle (12 August 1905 – 18 August 1936) was a Spanish educator and librarian.

 Biography

 Juana Capdevielle was born in Madrid and went to Pamplona to study at a high school.
 She moved back to Madrid in order to pursue a university education and later travelled to France, Germany, Switzerland and Belgium.
 After she married Francisco Pérez Carballo, governor of La Coruña, she moved to Galicia.
 Her husband was arrested and shot by the rebel military in July 1936 at the beginning of the Spanish Civil War.
 Shortly thereafter, on 18 August, she was arrested by the Guardia Civil.
-On the following morning her body was found in Rábade; she had been raped and subsequently killed.
+On the following morning her body was found in Rábade; she had been killed by Nationalist forces.
 Juana was pregnant at the time of her murder.